Blue-Spirit-Studio/mSDFRenderer/README.md

 # mSDFRenderer
-A set of plug-ins for **Autodesk Maya** that display signed distance functions (implicit surfaces) in viewport in real-time.
+A set of plug-ins for **Autodesk Maya** that displays signed distance functions (implicit surfaces) in the viewport in real-time.

 ![cover](doc/gif/SDF_spheres_animation_wo_bg.gif)